simplicity-js/simplicity/.github/DOCUMENTATION.md

 #### Optional Parameters
-To specify that a route parameter is optional and may not always be present in the URI, placing a question mark (?) after the parameter name:
+To specify that a route parameter is optional and may not always be present in the URI, place a question mark (?) after the parameter name:

 ```js
 router.get('/user/:name?', function(req, res) {